sanderk92/react-typescript-template/README.md

 This project depends on the OpenAPI spec from the backend defined in the `spring-kotlin-template`.
 Currently, the specification is retrieved from a running application, but when the template is used for a project the specifications should be published to a separate repository.
-In order to run this application, you should first follow the run instructions for the [backend](https://github.com/sanderk92/spring-kotlin-template), and then:
+In order to run this application, you should first follow the run instructions for the [backend](https://github.com/sanderk92/spring-kotlin-template), and then run:

-Configure a `frontend` public client in Keycloak

 ```shell
 # Generate the required backend clients